jundalisay/spblist/content/en/research/keynes/general-theory/chapter-08b.md

 Apart from this, the main conclusion suggested by experience is, I think, that the short-period influence of the rate of interest on individual spending out of a given income is secondary and relatively unimportant, except, perhaps, where unusually large changes are in question.

 When the rate of interest falls very low indeed, the increase in the ratio between an annuity purchasable for a given sum and the annual interest on that sum may, however, provide an important source of negative saving by encouraging the practice of providing for old age by the purchase of an annuity.

 The abnormal situation, where the propensity to consume may be sharply affected by the development of extreme uncertainty concerning the future and what it may bring forth, should also, perhaps, be classified under this heading.

-## 5. Changes in fiscal policy
+### 5. Changes in fiscal policy

 In so far as the inducement to the individual to save depends on the future return which he expects, it clearly depends not only on the rate of interest but on the fiscal policy of the Government.

-Income taxes, especially when they discriminate against “unearned” income, taxes on capital-profits, death-duties and the like are as relevant as the rate of interest; whilst the range of possible changes in fiscal policy may be greater, in expectation at least, than for the rate of interest itself.
-If fiscal policy is used as a deliberate instrument for the more equal distribution of incomes, its effect in increasing the propensity to consume is, of course, all the greater.[2]
+Income taxes, especially when they discriminate against “unearned” income, taxes on capital-profits, death-duties and the like are as relevant as the interest rate.

+The range of possible changes in fiscal policy may be greater, in expectation at least, than for the interest rate itself.

+If fiscal policy is used as a deliberate instrument for the more equal distribution of incomes, its effect in increasing the propensity to consume is all the greater.[2]

 We must also take account of the effect on the aggregate propensity to consume of Government sinking funds for the discharge of debt paid for out of ordinary taxation.

-For these represent a species of corporate saving, so that a policy of substantial sinking funds must be regarded in given circumstances as reducing the propensity to consume.
-It is for this reason that a change-over from a policy of Government borrowing to the opposite policy of providing sinking funds (or vice versa) is capable of causing a severe contraction (or marked expansion) of effective demand.
+These represent a species of corporate saving, so that a policy of substantial sinking funds must be regarded in given circumstances as reducing the propensity to consume.

+This is why a change-over from a policy of Government borrowing to the opposite policy of providing sinking funds (or vice versa) can cause a severe contraction (or marked expansion) of effective demand.

-## 6. Changes in expectations of the relation between the present and the future level of income.
+### 6. Changes in expectations of the relation between the present and the future level of income.

 We must catalogue this factor for the sake of formal completeness.

-But, whilst it may affect considerably a particular individual’s propensity to consume, it is likely to average out for the community as a whole.
+It may affect considerably a particular individual’s propensity to consume.
+But it is likely to average out for the community as a whole.

 Moreover, it is a matter about which there is, as a rule, too much uncertainty for it to exert much influence.

 We are left therefore, with the conclusion that in a given situation the propensity to consume may be considered a fairly stable function, provided that we have eliminated changes in the wage-unit in terms of money.

-Windfall changes in capital-values will be capable of changing the propensity to consume, and substantial changes in the rate of interest and in fiscal policy may make some difference; but the other objective factors which might affect it, whilst they must not be overlooked, are not likely to be important in ordinary circumstances.
+Windfall changes in capital-values can change the propensity to consume.
+Substantial changes in the interest rate and in fiscal policy may make some difference.

+But the other objective factors which might affect it are not likely to be important ordinarily.

-The fact that, given the general economic situation, the expenditure on consumption in terms of the wage-unit depends in the main, on the volume of output and employment is the justification for summing up the other factors in the portmanteau function “propensity to consume”.
-For whilst the other factors are capable of varying (and this must not be forgotten), the aggregate income measured in terms of the wage-unit is, as a rule, the principal variable upon which the consumption-constituent of the aggregate demand function will depend.
+The expenditure on consumption in terms of the wage-unit generally depends on the volume of output and employment.

+This justifies summing up the other factors in the portmanteau function “propensity to consume”.

+The other factors can vary.
+But the aggregate income measured in terms of the wage-unit is, as a rule, the principal variable on which the consumption-constituent of the aggregate demand function will depend.

 ---
 <!-- ## 3: -->